 Tourists should, however, be cognizant of natural and environmental dangers in Canada.
 Winters can be extremely harsh, especially the farther north you go.
 Blizzards, ice and dangerously low temperatures can pose serious risks if you aren’t properly prepared.
 If you’re traveling by car, always have a stocked emergency kit in the back.
 During the warmer months, bear encounters can turn dangerous.
 Make sure you know proper protocol to avoid problems, and always carry bear spray if there’s the possibility you’ll run into bears.

 If you do need emergency services, simply call 911.
 In certain areas, 311 will connect you to non-emergency services.
 On mobile phones, 112 will redirect to 911.

 What is Backroads

 Established in 1979, Backroads is a pioneer in active, immersive and off-the-beaten-path travel.
 Now operating adventure tours in over 50 countries, our passion for discovery and our desire to experience the world in original ways continue to inspire our pursuit of new adventures.
-We hope this guide will be enlightening to you as you plan your next great Canada adventure!
+Explore all our Canada tours here, and we hope this guide will be enlightening as you plan your next great adventure!